The moment we’ve all been waiting for – The Eurovision 2021 final – is finally here!

 While primarily a songwriter, Newman can also be heard on several tracks, including Matoma’s Lights Go Down and Don Diablo’s Head’s Up.

-Where did the UK come in last year’s Eurovision?
+Where did the UK come in the 2019 Eurovision Song Contest?

-The United Kingdom participated in last year’s Eurovision Song Contest, after the BBC organised the national final Eurovision: You Decide 2019 in order to select the British entry for the contest which was held in Tel Aviv, Israel.
+The United Kingdom participated in the 2019 Eurovision Song Contest after the BBC organised the national final Eurovision: You Decide 2019 in order to select the British entry for the contest which was held in Tel Aviv, Israel.